codingforeveryone/today-i-learned/oojs/JavaScript-Classes.md

 Take for example, a street, which has many houses.
 Every house on the street requires a colour for the house, a front door with methods to open and close the door.
 A very simple example of where houses may be thought of as objects.

-We can implement functional classes here, as every instance created by the function will have the attributes of house colour and open, close door.
+We can implement functional classes here, as every instance created by the function will have the attributes of house colour and the methods to open and close the door.

 From here we can potentially create hundreds, thousands or even more new house objects, which are similar.
 So each functional class performs the same basic steps to generate the new houses.